VIDEO COURSE

 It maintains a level of uncertainty and surprise

 In the mystery, suspense, and thriller genres, you’ll commonly see third person limited narration.
-Compared to other POVs, it’s a natural way to tell a story that has a lot of unknowns — things like revelations, and plot twists.
+Compared to other POVs, it’s a more natural way to tell a story that has a lot of unknowns — things like revelations and plot twists.

-An omniscient narrator, by their very nature, knows who the killer is in a mystery but they must carefully omit details to keep the mystery alive.
-A limited third person narrator, on the other hand, only reveals what the viewpoint character knows, which allows the reader to uncover the mystery only as it occurs to the protagonist.
+An omniscient narrator, by their very nature, knows who the killer is in a mystery, but must carefully omit details to keep the mystery alive.
+A limited third person narrator, on the other hand, only reveals what the viewpoint character knows, allowing the reader to uncover the mystery only as it occurs to the protagonist.
 If the focal character is surprised by a plot twist, the reader will be as well.

 “Ah! my good friend,” cried M. Bouc.
 “Come in.
 We have need of you.”